Economics Is Best Defined As The Study Of

 The Importance of Assumptions

 Assumptions are crucial for building economic models.
-They allow economists to isolate the key factors they want to study and to make the models more tractable.
-However, it is important to be aware of the limitations of the assumptions and to consider how they might affect the results of the model.
+Which means they allow economists to isolate the key factors they want to study and to make the models more tractable.
+On the flip side, it is important to be aware of the limitations of the assumptions and to consider how they might affect the results of the model.

 Positive vs. Normative Economics